Trump ratchets up attacks amid questions about his presidential viability - NewsBreak

 Any criminal prosecution of Trump would face certain legal hurdles in proving Trump’s intent and overcoming the wide protections granted to the executive office.

 But other Republicans eyeing the 2024 nomination would have no such trouble using the events of Jan.
-6 to argue it’s time for the country to move on from Trump, and it could provide a boost for a struggling Biden White House.GOP senators downplay Jan.
-6 panel’s importance
+6 to argue it’s time for the country to move on from Trump, and it could provide a boost for a struggling Biden White House.Board endorses Elon Musk’s $44 billion Twitter deal

 Former Vice President Mike Pence has presented a conservative agenda at various events in early primary states while distancing himself from his former boss, specifically on the matter of Jan.
 6.